fauna-labs/fauna-blueprints/official/auth/refresh-tokens-simple/README.md

 ### A simple refresh flow blueprint in pure FQL

+To learn more about the implementation of this blueprint, take a look at [this](http://fauna.link/fauna-auth-blueprint1) blogpost.

 #### Functionality:

 This blueprint contains the functionality to implement [refresh tokens](https://auth0.com/blog/refresh-tokens-what-are-they-and-when-to-use-them/) in FQL.